The Winter Ostomate : Shoveling Snow

 Get Help from Others

 There’s no shame in asking for help if you feel that shoveling is going to put your health at risk.
-It could be as easy as asking your spouse, your son or daughter, or a neighbor for an extra hand; most people are glad to help, and it can be a fun way to spend time together.
+It could be as easy as asking your spouse, your son or daughter, or a neighbour for an extra hand; most people are glad to help, and it can be a fun way to spend time together.

 If you can’t find help in your home, look into hiring someone to shovel your driveway when the snow gets really deep, but make sure you’re going with a reputable person/company as snow shoveling service frauds are common!
-Sometimes even neighborhood teens will go door to door asking if anyone need help for a small fee, so take advantage of the help if it’s being offered.
+Sometimes even neighbourhood teens will go door to door asking if anyone need help for a small fee, so take advantage of the help if it’s being offered.

 Additional Tips